xyzmean/amneziawg-openwrt/README.md

 4. You can review all the sources and make sure there are no unexpected issues or vulnerabilities before building or deploying.

 **Q: How are versions named?**
-A: Versioning follows the pattern `x.y.z` where `x` and `y` represent the current AmneziaWG version, and `z` corresponds to the YAWWG version.
+A: Versioning follows the pattern `x.y.z` where `x` and `y` represent the current AmneziaWG version, and `z` corresponds to the YAAWG version.

 ## Project description